-The Afar triple junction is a key point in the tectonics of the Arabian, Nubian and Somalian plates, because it represents the point of accommodation of three supposedly connected extensional regimes, which are the Red Sea and Gulf of Aden spreading ridges to the north and the Ethiopian rift system to the south.
-The whole area is characterised by a significant seismic activity and several large earthquakes have been observed in historical and modern times.
-Surface geology and focal mechanism of earthquakes show that the whole region is dominated by normal faulting (e.g., Shudofsky, 1985; Kebede and Kulhanek, 1991; Ayele et al., 2006), with a minor although not negligible strike slip component.
+The Afar triple junction is a key tectonic feature in the Horn of Africa, connecting the Arabian, Nubian and Somalian plates.
+It represents the point of accommodation of three connected extensional regimes, which are the Red Sea and Gulf of Aden spreading ridges to the north and the Ethiopian rift system to the south.

+The area around the triple junction is characterised by significant seismic activity and several large earthquakes have been observed in historical and modern times.
+Surface geology and focal mechanisms of earthquakes show that the region is dominated by normal faulting (e.g., Shudofsky, 1985; Kebede and Kulhanek, 1991; Ayele et al., 2006), with a minor although not negligible strike slip component.
+The triple junction extends to the Main Ethiopian Rift, a single extensional feature that separates the Nubian and Somalian plates (Wolfenden et al., 2004; Keir et al., 2009).
+Few earthquake focal mechanisms are available for the Main Ethiopian Rift, although most indicate normal faulting with an ESE-WNW orientation (Casey et al., 2006; Delvaux and Barth, 2010).
+To the south is Lake Turkana, which is located in northern Kenya.
+The area surrounding this region exhibits the lowest seismicity within group 1 and 2, with a remarkable exception of the 1928 Subukia Earthquake (Ml 7.1, Mulwa et al., 2014).

-We formally separated the Red Sea and Gulf of Aden source zones (group 1) from the inland zones of the triple junction's southern branch (Afar, Ethiopian plateau and Ethiopian rift valley (group 2), which has not yet produced oceanic crust.
+We formally separate the marine Red Sea and Gulf of Aden source zones (which comprise group 1) from the inland source zones along the triple junction's southern branch that has not yet produced oceanic crust (Afar depression, Main Ethiopian Rift and the Lake Turkana depression of north Kenya, which comprise group 2).
 The rationale behind this choice lies in the likely different seismic attenuation behaviour of the two neighbouring regions.
 However, this hypothesis has to be confirmed by the analysis of local seismic recordings.
-The Main Ethiopian Rift, in particular, is a single-extensional rift between Nubia and Somalia extending from the Afar triple junction (Wolfenden et al., 2004; Keir et al., 2009) to the Lake Turkana depression in northern Kenya.
-Few earthquake focal mechanisms exist for the Main Ethiopian Rift and most of them show ESE-WNW orientation and normal fault (Casey et al., 2006; Delvaux and Barth, 2010).

 Group Source Zone Name

 1 2 South Red Sea

 1 3 Gulf of Aden

 1 Afar Depression - Eritrea

 2 4 Main Ethiopian Rift

 22 North Kenya - Lake Turkana

-3 7, 7.1 Lake Victoria
+7, 7.1 Lake Victoria

-14 South Kenya
+3 14 South Kenya

 20 Rovuma Basin

-4 5 South Sudan
+5 South Sudan

-6 Western Rift - Lakes Albert to Kivu
+6 Western Rift - Lake Albert to Kivu

-8 Western Rift - Tanganyika
+4 8 Western Rift - Tanganyika

 9 Rukwa - Malawi (Nyasa) Rift

 18 South Mozambique

-5 10, 10.1 Walikale - Masisi
+10, 10.1 Walikale - Masisi

-11, 11.1 Luama rift
+5 11, 11.1 Upemba Graben

-12, 12.1 Mweru - Katanga - Upemba
+3 12, 12.1 Mweru - South Katanga

 13, 13.1 Kariba - Okavango

-6 15 Eastern Rift
+15 Eastern Rift

-16 Davie Ridge
+6 16 Davie Ridge

 17 Mozambique channel